 Ph.D., University of Tennessee, 1988

-Greg Lisby (Ph.D., University of Tennessee, 1988) is Professor of Communication, with a specialization in journalism and mass communication research.
-Lisby has also earned a J.D. degree (2002) from the Georgia State University College of Law, and is licensed to practice law in the state (Georgia Bar No. 452022).
-Professor Lisby’s research interests include communication law (particularly First Amendment law & policy) and journalism history.
+Greg Lisby is Professor of Communication, with a specialization in journalism and mass communication research.
+Lisby has also earned a J.D. degree from Georgia State University and is a licensed attorney in the state of Georgia.

 Lisby’s research interests include communication law (particularly first amendment law) and journalism history.
 He won the Book of the Year Award from the Journalism Historians Association for Someone Had to be Hated: Julian LaRose Hassis-A Biography (Carolina Academic 2002, with W.F.
 Mugleston).
 In addition to his three other books or monographs, he has published his research in Communication Law and Policy, Georgia Historical Quarterly, Communication and the Law, Journal of Communication Inquiry, Journalism Educator, Newspaper Research Journal, Media Law Notes, and Journalism Quarterly.